jdevfullstack-tutorials/code-testing/README.md

 code is working as intended.

-Now, this is only practical if your project is just small one.
+Now, this is only practical if your project is just a small one.
 But software development nowadays is already a very sophisticated one.
 So, testing that manually will surely